Mayurdpatil67/resourcesx/README.md

 # Resources :
--Site to learn  Git and GitHub  using animations : https://learngitbranching.js.org/
+-Website to learn  Git and GitHub  using animations : https://learngitbranching.js.org/